protofire/solhint/docs/rules/security/func-visibility.md

 ## Description
-Explicitly mark visibility in function (free functions are skipped).
+Explicitly mark visibility in function.

 ## Options
 This rule accepts an array of options: